-7 Tips for Feeding the Skinny Child (Weight Gain Strategies)
+Healthy Weight Gain Tips for the Underweight or Skinny Child

-Learn how to help the skinny child gain weight with my feeding and food strategies.
+Learn how to help the underweight or skinny child gain weight with my feeding and food strategies.

-If you have a skinny kid, you may be uncertain about your child’s health.
+If you have a smaller-bodied child who is skinny, very thin, or underweight, you may be worried about their health.

 Many parents worry about their child’s body size.
 They wonder about calorie intake.
 They fear their skinny child is under-eating or under-fed.